deluge-torrent/deluge/docs/source/contributing/testing.md

 ## Travis CI

 Deluge develop branch is tested automatically by [Travis].
-When creating a pull request (PR) on [GitHub], Travis will be automatically run the unit tests with the code in the PR.
+When creating a pull request (PR) on [github], Travis will automatically run the unit tests with the code in the PR.

 [travis]: https://travis-ci.org/deluge-torrent/deluge